 Autumn 2016: EP4500 Elective

-Currently, our group consists of three PhD students and one National Post-Doctoral Fellow.
+Currently, our group consists of 4 PhD students, and a couple of Post-Doctoral Fellows and undergraduates.

 We are always looking for bright, highly motivated and hardworking students (B.Tech/BS/MS/MSc/M.Tech/PhD) who want to dive into the world of Experimental Condensed Matter.

 We also welcome bright, highly motivated and hardworking post-doctoral candidates with independent fellowships (CSIR/SERB-National-PDF, DST) or through IIT Madras Institute Post-doctoral Fellowship.
 Candidates with PhD in Experimental Condensed Matter particularly strong background in the synthesis/growth of magnetic and superconducting materials will be preferred.
 Send me an email with your CV if you have common research interest.

 We have strong collaboration with renowned Condensed Matter Physics Groups.

 Condensed Matter and Material Science Groups at IIT Madras

 Several Condensed Matter Groups within India